 Thirteen years ago, Jake Plummer quarterbacked the Denver Broncos with a small “40” decal on the back of his helmet — a tribute to Army Ranger Pat Tillman who was killed in Afghanistan.
 The NFL essentially said, Hell no!
 We can’t let that fly!
 Plummer was forced to remove the decal.
-In case you thought the NFL cares about “the spirit” of free speech, they don’t.
+In case you thought the NFL cares about “the spirit” of free speech, it doesn’t.

 The NFL has the power to fine players for protesting the national anthem just as they had the power to fine Jake Plummer for a 1-inch tribute to his former college teammate and friend.
 But they’ve chosen not to.
 Maybe they think this is the way to Los Angeles’ heart.
 Maybe they think this will help the L.A.
 Chargers fill up that tiny 27,000-seat stadium.